sammyHa/notes/docs/HTB/meduim/jeeves.md

 once pass the hash we get root access.

 ![](../../Assets/walktrhough-assets/jeeves/2025-02-09_10.png)
-But when I went to the Administrator desktop and there is hm.txt and thought that's it I will have the root flag but nope, i had to dig deeper as it says on there. with using the datastream hiding file inside the file found that there is root.txt file insdie the hm.txt but how do i access it. the `dir /r` will show the datastream file but not the root yet.
+Upon accessing the Administrator desktop, I discovered a file named **hm.txt** and initially assumed it contained the root flag.
+However, after opening it, I realized that was not the case.
+The file itself hinted that I needed to dig deeper.

+By analyzing alternate **data streams (ADS)**, I found that **hm.txt** contained a hidden **root.txt** file.
+Running `dir /r` revealed the presence of the data stream, but it did not immediately display the root flag.
+The next challenge was determining how to access the hidden content.
 ```bash
 dir /r
 ```